VibeIRL/inf-scroll-demo.flutter/README.md

 5. feel free to use chatgpt (etc) to generate code, but bring some custom solutions too, there are lot of cool features to add to infinite scroll, including search/filter
 6. ideally pre-fetch new items + discard old items (outside the viewport) from memory
 7. remember that the feed should have some ranking/sorting way that is somewhat predictable so items aren't arbitrarily re-ordered
+8. and - you can mock all the i/o - no need for any backend services
 5. demo your app to us